Unboxed-Software/solana-course/content/getting-started.md

 Then there's a brief 'TL;DR' so that you can glance through, get a sense of what the lesson covers, and decide if the lesson is for you or not.

-Thne each lesson has three sections:
+Then each lesson has three sections:

 - **Overview** - the overview contains explanatory text, examples, and code snippets.
 You are _not_ expected to code along with any of the examples shown here.
 The goal is to simply read through and get initial exposure to the lesson topics.